JonasToth/depth-conversions/docs/compilation.md

 understand (if you are familiar with bash scripts).
 It is the workhorse for the CI of this project.

+The resulting binaries are in the directory `build/src/apps`.

 ## Minimum required versions

 The following tools are required for building: